What do we gain and what do we lose when we treat the world as binary?

 Faith-based people focus on what they feel and believe, and what intuitively seems right.

-Fact-based people need the confirmation of feedback loops to give them confidence that they are making the right choices, or at least making choices that don’t suck as much as the other options they considered.
-The problem is that this fundamental insecurity can easily tip over into paralysis (“what if there is a better option?!”)
+Fact-based people need the confirmation of feedback loops to give them confidence that they are making the right choices.
+The problem is that this fundamental insecurity can easily tip over into paralysis (“what if there is a better option?”)
 They still need something to prompt them and compel them to act, otherwise they never have a hypothesis to test.

-Faith-based people need nothing of the sort.
+Faith-based people don’t need that.
 Instead, they rely on instincts and hopes.
 It’s important to differentiate between these two things.
 It seems reasonable to trust our own instincts.
 If we don’t, it’s unlikely that anybody else will.
 And they are often correct.
-But, that trust shouldn’t extend to blind faith.
-Hope, on the other hand, is not a method.
-Hope is generally just wishful thinking.
+That trust shouldn’t extend to blind faith.
+Hope is not a method. it’s generally just wishful thinking.5

-Because there are weaknesses with either approach, there is obviously a place for both types.
+Because there are weaknesses with either approach, there is obviously a place for both.
 But problems do seem to occur when these two opposing approaches overlap.

 Many of us think we are fact-based but then we also dismiss evidence that we don’t agree with or which contradicts our worldview (a.k.a. the things we believe or need to be true for some other reason).
 It’s difficult to not be defensive about our opinions or our previous positions.
 It’s easy to believe we are fact-based.

-As I’ve been frustrated to discover on more than one occasion, it’s ultimately futile to argue about specific facts with somebody without first confirming that is what they are basing their decision on.
+As I’ve been frustrated to discover many times, it’s ultimately futile to argue about specific facts with somebody without first confirming that is what they are basing their decision on, like arguing evolution with a creationist.
 Heresy in the wrong company is no joke!

-Likewise, it can be infuriating for somebody with strong opinions to try and work with others constantly questioning their judgement and wanting them to back up gut feelings with a bit of observation.
-It’s so much faster to skip that step.
+Likewise, it can be infuriating for somebody with strong opinions to work with others constantly questioning their judgement and wanting them to back up gut feelings with constant measurement.6 It’s so much faster to skip that step.

-For the sake of our collective mental health it would seem that that like minds need to stick together.
-But, we’d probably all be worse off if we did.
+For the sake of our collective mental health it would seem that like minds need to stick together.
+But we’d all be worse off if we did.

 To become more faith-based we need to learn to trust our instincts more, stop questioning, stop doubting and stop waiting for evidence before acting.

-Either way, the important thing is to understand ourselves and those we are trying to work with.
+Either way, the important thing is to understand ourselves and the people we work with.

 If we do that we increase our influence and save a lot of frustration.